heyqule/enemy_race_manager/README.md

 - Ctrl + Alt + S to open stats window.
 - Precision strike warning now ping the attack group spawn position, instead of target position.
 - "Disable friendly fire" is in startup setting.
 When it's on, Explosive cannon projectiles, Explosive rockets and grenades do not do friendly fire to same force.
 Default: ON
-- Enemy unit reaches max movement and attack speed at level 5 by default.
+- Enemy units reach max movement and attack speed at level 5 by default.
 - Various changes and bugfixes, please see changelog for details.